-With two albums and an EP under her belt, The Bleeding Obvious' new single 'Acceptance' is out in November.
-Her third album 'Dirty Blonde' will be released in 2019.
+With two albums and an EP under her belt, The Bleeding Obvious' third album 'Dirty Blonde' will be released in summer 2019.

 "A rabbit-hole of genres" is just one of the phrases used to describe the music of The Bleeding Obvious: the monicker of British musician, composer and producer Jessica Rowbottom.
 A former chorister at Wakefield Cathedral, Jessica principally plays piano and keyboard but her skills also encompass accordion, guitar and drums as well as a variety of home-built and circuit-bent electronic devices.